Scientific Name

 Origin

 Haworthia decipiens is native to South Africa.
-It occurs from near Prince Albert along the north of the Swartberg Mountains to Uniondale and Willowmore in the Eastern Cape, usually growing in the shelter of protective shading bushes.
+It occurs from near Prince Albert, along the north side of the Swartberg Mountains, to Uniondale and Willowmore in the Eastern Cape, usually growing in the shelter of protective, shady bushes.

 Description

 Haworthia decipiens is a small succulent that forms stemless rosettes of fleshy, relatively thin, glaucous green leaves with many deep green reticulated lines and slender, sparse marginal teeth.
-The slowly proliferous rosettes grow up to 4.8 inches (12 cm) in diameter, but there are forms with smaller rosettes, only 1.2 to 1.6 inches (3 to 4 cm).
-The leaves are more or less spreading, broadly ovate, broad towards the base, and terminating in a simple about 0.4 inches (1 cm) long pellucid bristle.
+The slowly proliferous rosettes can reach a diameter of 4.8 inches (12 cm), but there are forms with smaller rosettes, measuring only 1.2 to 1.6 inches (3 to 4 cm) in diameter.
+The leaves are more or less spreading, broadly ovate, broad towards the base, and terminating in a simple, pellucid bristle about 0.4 inches (1 cm) long.
 They dry and contract during drought.

 The flowers mainly occur in spring.
-They are white with greenish-brown veins and appear densely arranged on simple, slender stalks that can reach up to 12 inches (30 cm) in length.
+They are white with greenish-brown veins and appear densely arranged on simple, slender stalks that can grow up to 12 inches (30 cm) long.

-This species is frequently confused with its relative Haworthia arachnoidea.
+This species is frequently confused with its relative, Haworthia arachnoidea.
 Both are variable and hard to identify.
-Haworthia decipiens differs from Haworthia arachnoidea by the shorter and broader leaves, the lighter color, the smooth keels, and the slender, sparse teeth, mainly only on the margins.
+Haworthia decipiens differs from Haworthia arachnoidea in having shorter and broader leaves, a lighter color, smooth keels, and slender, sparse teeth, mainly on the margins.

 Hardiness